-When Harrison Design were tasked with refurbishing popular Trafford Centre eatery Nando’s, they approached Studio Ted Todd to supply an engineered floor.
+When Harrison Design were tasked with refurbishing popular Trafford Centre eatery Nando’s, they approached our commercial team to supply an engineered floor.
 Monroe, from the Editions collection of Woodworks by Ted Todd, was specified throughout.

 Five miles west of Manchester city centre and just a stone’s throw away from the Manchester Ship Canal lies the neo-baroque inspired Trafford Centre.
 Located in the Orient, inside Europe’s biggest food hall is the ever-popular afro-Portuguese restaurant Nando’s.